pagodingo/BlogHub/README.md

 ---
   **Bugs & Features:**

-Being able to access <u>multiple repositories</u> is next on the agenda.
+Being able to switch between <u>multiple repositories</u> is next on the agenda.
 But before that can happen, there are a few **kinks that need to be worked out**:

 **1. Embedded images are supported, external images are not.** :heavy_check_mark: [Fixed: July 27, 2022]